 According to Osmotics, copper helps with inflammation and rosacea.
 Osmotics is also a big champion of LED light and they use it to demonstrate their products at Nordstrum stores.
-So I decided to try Osmotics Blue Copper 5 Molecular Repair Treatment ($125 in the TIA shop) with my Sirius Aurora light ($149 in the TIA shop).
+So I decided to try Osmotics Blue Copper 5 Molecular Repair Treatment ($125) with my Sirius Aurora light ($149).

 Blue Copper 5 Molecular Repair Treatment is an anti-aging treatment that is aimed at improving skin texture and tone in seven days.
 It does actually work (see my review for more) and would be well worth using before a big event where you want to look good.
 It is a bit expensive (although you can eke it out as there is enough in each ampoule for two day’s use).
 Targeted only at the apple of my cheeks, one ampoule lasted a whole week.

 I applied Blue Copper 5 Molecular Repair Treatment each morning and then again in the evenings with the red light of the Sirius Aurora (a reasonably-priced LED device that I reviewed recently), one constant light session and one flashing.
 I did this for a week (although was forced to skip one evening).
 I noticed that my skin looked calmer and less violently red after the first session.
 After three, there wasn’t even a hint of a pustule and after the full seven days, I really look better and I am predicting that twice weekly maintenance should do the trick from now on.

 I am also taking a daily vitamin D supplement.
 In 2007, Dr Richard Gallo of the University of California discovered that peptides known as cathelicidins and the proteolytic enzymes that activate cathelicidins in the skin are abnormal in patients with rosacea.
 And then a study in Belgium of all the research in the last couple of years has made a connection between the regulation of cathelicidins and vitamin D.